The right kind of challenge

 Secret 2: The right amount of challenge!

 At each moment, we share one – and only one – new piece of information, then let you dance.
 If you are an absolute beginner, you’ll start with walking and adding groove, then adding direction changes and increasingly more complicated forms of movement.
-To see what this looks like, have a look our online beginner lesson (for more free content, check out our Free Pass):
+To see what this looks like, have a look our online beginner lesson (for more free content, check out our Free Videos):

 Secret 3: The right amount of play!